 - the capacity of foreclosure against competitors by redirecting them to other undertakings.

-An undertaking which holds more than 40 per cent of the market share in the relevant market may hold a dominant position.
+An undertaking that holds more than 40 per cent of the market share in the relevant market may hold a dominant position.

-The first step for the Agency to explain how the allegedly abusive conduct is likely to restrict competition and thereby harm consumers is to analyse the conditions on the market, including
+The first step for the Agency to explain the allegedly abusive conduct likely to restrict competition and thereby harm consumers is to analyse the conditions on the market, including:

 - the relevance of entry barriers;